11ty/webc/README.md

 #### Helper Functions

-If you want to add custom JavaScript functions for use in render functions or `@html`, you can use the `setHelper` method.
+If you want to add custom JavaScript functions for use in render functions, `@html`, or dynamic attributes you can use the `setHelper` method.

 ```js
 import { WebC } from "@11ty/webc";